 Your modem or router isn’t a part of your computer, but it acts as a gateway to the Internet.

 In the same way that high-voltage power needs to be transformed from cross-country power lines to be used in a house, the Internet needs a filter before the average user can do anything with it.
 There is a lot of different ways to get Internet access: cable, DSL, fiber, or satellite.
 Your modem or router takes the raw signal and converts it into a standard format for access by your computer.

-If you ever need one of these computer parts repaired, visit us at our Nerds On Call Computer Repair shop in Sacramento: https://callnerds.com/computer-repair-sacramento/
+Nerd Note: If you ever need one of these computer parts repaired, visit our Nerds On Call Computer Repair Sacramento shop!

 Like This?
 We have more!

 Sign up below to be kept in the loop and be sent more content like this in the future!